You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Bankdata achieved 93% accuracy with AI-driven COBOL to Java conversion, reducing code complexity by 35% and coupling by 33%.
 The remaining 7% required manual intervention—and that 7% represents the most complex, business-critical code.

 The multi-agent approach uses specialised agents for analysis, transformation, testing, documentation, and coordination.
-Microsoft Semantic Kernel orchestrates these agents.
-The COBOLAnalyzerAgent performs deep semantic analysis.
-The DependencyMapperAgent maps dependencies between programs and copybooks.
-The JavaConverterAgent generates modern, microservice-ready code.
+Microsoft Semantic Kernel orchestrates these agents, distributing tasks across the system.
+The COBOLAnalyzerAgent performs deep semantic analysis extracting program structure, data divisions, variable definitions, procedure flow, and SQL statements.
+The DependencyMapperAgent maps dependencies between programs and copybooks, identifying complexity for each component.
+The JavaConverterAgent generates modern, microservice-ready code—in Bankdata’s case, using Quarkus.

 Dependency mapping poses significant challenges.
 COBOL systems include complex call chains where programs invoke other programs that invoke copybooks that modify shared state.
 AI models struggle to correctly interpret business logic embedded in decades-old COBOL code.
 Undocumented behaviours, hardcoded workarounds, implicit domain rules—none of that appears in formal specs because it was never formally specified.

 Tool selection matters.
 Microsoft Semantic Kernel works for complex COBOL migration with multi-agent orchestration.
-GitHub Copilot handles simpler transformations.
+GitHub Copilot handles simpler transformations with fewer dependencies.
 Amazon Q Code Transformation focuses on enterprise compliance and security scanning.
 Most successful projects use a hybrid approach—different tools for different components based on complexity.
+For detailed guidance on choosing tools for legacy systems, consider factors like brownfield support and context window limits.

-When COBOL migration fails: security-critical financial systems where accuracy is non-negotiable, real-time performance requirements that can’t tolerate Java’s garbage collection, mainframes with complex job scheduling, systems with extensive undocumented business logic.
+When COBOL migration fails: security-critical financial systems where accuracy is non-negotiable, real-time performance requirements that can’t tolerate Java’s garbage collection, mainframes with complex job scheduling that doesn’t map cleanly to modern architectures, systems with extensive undocumented business logic where reverse engineering costs exceed rewrite costs.

 Cost comparison shows AI-assisted migration runs 30-50% cheaper than traditional approaches when code is suitable.
 But unsuitable code makes AI more expensive due to rework.
 Run your risk assessment first.
+Understand your code characteristics.
 Then decide on AI-assisted versus traditional migration.

 What’s the difference between OpenRewrite and AI-assisted migration for Java version upgrades?